 About me

-I am an Assistant Professor at Texas A&M University in the Department of Statistics.
+I am an Assistant Professor at the University of Connecticut in the Department of Statistics.

 My current research is primarily on the application of deep learning to problems in Climatology and Epidemiology and on developing robust tools for applying deep learning models in scientific contexts.
 Ongoing work develops analyzes and post-processes climate model output with deep neural networks, tools for granger causality and policy evaluation with differentiable models, forecasts West Nile virus with graph neural networks, and more.
 Past research includes work in functional data analysis, anomaly detection, change point detection, and robust nonparametric hypothesis testing.